uwolfer/gerrit-intellij-plugin/README.md

 1. Activate Plugin DevKit in IntelliJ
 2. <code>git clone https://github.com/uwolfer/gerrit-intellij-plugin</code> (probably switch to intellij13 branch)
-3. <code>cd gerrit-intellij-plugin</code>
-4. <code>git submodule init</code>
-5. <code>git submodule update</code>
+3. Make sure all the non ```com.intellij``` dependencies in ```pom.xml``` are present in your local mvn repository (e.g. by commenting out all the ```com.intellij``` dependencies and running ```mvn dependency:copy-dependencies```).
-6. Open checked out project in IntelliJ (File -> Open...)
+4. Open checked out project in IntelliJ (File -> Open... -> select ```gerrit-intellij-plugin.iml``` file)
-7. Open project settings, Project -> Project SDK -> New -> IntelliJ Platform SDK -> Choose your IntelliJ installation folder
+5. Open project settings, Project -> Project SDK -> New -> IntelliJ Platform SDK -> Choose your IntelliJ installation folder
-8. Open project settings, Modules -> Dependencies -> Click + -> Jar or directory -> Choose idea4git/lib (e.g. /Applications/IntelliJ IDEA.app/plugins/git4idea/lib) -> set Scope to "provided"
+6. Open project settings, Modules -> Dependencies -> Click + -> Jar or directory -> Choose idea4git/lib
+   (e.g. /Applications/IntelliJ IDEA.app/plugins/git4idea/lib) -> set Scope to "provided"
-9. Open the gerrit-intellij-plugin.iml file and revert changes at the top (first lines and the module directories around line 10) (strange, but IntelliJ breaks things here...), reload project.
+7. Open the gerrit-intellij-plugin.iml file and revert changes at the top (first lines and the module directories around line 10)
+   (strange, but IntelliJ breaks things here...), reload project.
 You might have to repeat this step if you change project settings...
-10. Open Run Configuration dialog -> New -> Plugin -> Use classpath of module -> choose gerrit-intellij-plugin -> (Name: "Gerrit" or whatever you like)
+8. Open Run Configuration dialog -> New -> Plugin -> Use classpath of module -> choose gerrit-intellij-plugin ->
+   (Name: "Gerrit" or whatever you like)
-11. Press "Debug" button.
+9. Press "Debug" button.
 IntelliJ should start with a clean workspace (development sandbox).
 You need to checkout a project to see changes (it shows only changes for Git repositories that are set up in current workspace).

 ### Maven (not officially supported)